ItsNotGoodName/reciva-web-remote/README.md

 ## Running

 Download and extract the zip file from [releases](https://github.com/ItsNotGoodName/reciva-web-remote/releases).
 Open the extracted folder and run the executable.
-On Windows you may need to press `Enter` after running the program.
+On Windows, you may need to press `Enter` after the terminal opens.

 ## Settings